Tel : (408) 275-1798

 Real Estate Marketing, Sale, and Loan Consultant

-Member of: National Association of Realtors, California Association of Realtors, Santa Clara County Association of Realtors, Grievance Commitee for Santa Clara Association of Realtors, and MLSListings Inc.
+Member of: National Association of Realtors, California Association of Realtors, Santa Clara County Association of Realtors and MLSListings Inc.

 Home Net 123